diplodoc-platform/cli/DOCS.md

 ## Linter configuration file <a name="lint-config"></a>

 A project may contain a linter configuration file.
-By default, a `yfmlint.yaml` file is used in the root of the project.
+By default, a `.yfmlint` file is used in the root of the project.

 The default config looks like this: